beelux/chip-8/chip8/Readme.md

   - `E` for Right
   - `Q` for Rotate
 - `roms/buggy-RoShamBo.ch8` - RoShamBo/RPS
-  - Known bug: Display also is a bit wonky at times.
+  - Known bug: Display also is a bit wonky: the indicated letters do not actually show that RPS move, and it does not always reset properly.
 It might rely on quirks or extended behaviours.
   - `Z` for Rock
   - `X` for Paper
   - `C` for Scissors
-- `roms/sir.ch8` - Triangle
 - `roms/war.ch8` - Press F to pay respects
-  - `V` to pay respects
+  - `V` to pay respects (V is placed on the location of the original keypad's F)